 Finding my feet as a freelance creative

 It took me a long time to figure out how to approach life as a freelance creative.
-This is because I thought my freelance work would look and feel like my previous nine to five, and if I wasn’t at my desk during the traditional ‘office hours’ I wasn’t doing a ‘proper’ job!
+This is because I thought my freelance work would look and feel like my previous nine to five, and if I wasn’t at my desk during the traditional office hours I wasn’t doing a proper job!

 I left my job in August 2015.
-At the time, I was the Alumni Relations Manager at an Oxford University college, a post I had held for seven years.
+At the time, I was the Alumni Relations Manager at an Oxford University College, a post I had held for seven years.
 When I started working freelance I couldn’t wait to get stuck in, and for the first six months, I worked every day – including weekends!
-It was fun to begin with but not sustainable and as a result, my work-life balance disappeared.
+This was fun to begin with but not sustainable and as a result, my work-life balance disappeared.

 To get things back on track, I decided to implement a routine, after all, I’d thrived for 20 years on stability and I was sure it was all I needed.
-I got up early, went for a walk or workout and made sure I was at my desk at 9am each day.
+I got up early, went for a walk or run and made sure I was at my desk at 9am each day.

-Investing in business coaching
+Investing in coaching

 After looking at my working week, I noticed I’d drawn a line between work and life.
 This had worked in my previous jobs because there was a clear distinction however, creativity isn’t a job for me, it’s a fundamental part of who I am.

 My coach helped me to see that it wasn’t about making clear-cut distinctions or setting specific work times, but about creating when it felt right and being a little more open and receptive to new ways of working.
 Allowing my life and work to strengthen and complement each another.

 ‘Creative isn’t the way I think, it’s the way I like to live.’
 Paul Sandip

 A moment of clarity